Himeji Castle: History

 In the Meiji Period (1868–1912), many Japanese castles were destroyed.
 Himeji Castle was abandoned in 1871 and some of the castle corridors and gates were destroyed to make room for Japanese army barracks.
 The entirety of the castle complex was slated to be demolished by government policy, but it was spared by the efforts of Nakamura Shigeto, an army colonel.
 A stone monument honoring Nakamura was placed in the castle complex within the first gate, the Hishi Gate (菱の門, Hishinomon).
 Although Himeji Castle was spared, Japanese castles had become obsolete and their preservation was costly.

-When the han feudal system was abolished in 1871, Himeji Castle was put up for auction.
-The castle was purchased by a Himeji resident for 23 Japanese yen (about 200,000 yen or US$2,258 today).
-The buyer wanted to demolish the castle complex and develop the land, but the cost of destroying the castle was estimated to be too great, and it was again spared.
+When the han feudal system was abolished in 1871, Himeji Castle was officially designated for military use in 1872.
+By 1874, it briefly served as the headquarters for the 10th Infantry Regiment before being replaced by the Osaka Sendai unit later that year.
+Efforts to preserve the castle began in 1877, but it wasn't until 1910 that the government provided funding for a comprehensive restoration project.

 Himeji was heavily bombed in 1945, at the end of World War II, and although most of the surrounding area was burned to the ground, the castle survived intact.
 One firebomb was dropped on the top floor of the castle but failed to explode.
 In order to preserve the castle complex, substantial repair work was undertaken starting in 1956, with a labor expenditure of 250,000 man-days and a cost of 550 million yen.
 In January 1995, the city of Himeji was substantially damaged by the Great Hanshin earthquake, but Himeji Castle again survived virtually undamaged, demonstrating remarkable earthquake resistance.
 Even the bottle of sake placed on the altar at the top floor of the keep remained in place.